 Belford’s in City Market

 It’s fun to sip on a glass of sweet tea on the patio while doing some people-watching!
+The interior is more upscale and is ideal for date nights.

 Popular Menu Items: They currently offer a champagne brunch on Saturdays and Sundays.
 The fried green tomatoes are consistently popular, as well as the shrimp and crab cakes.